MirelaElla/CatWatcher/README.md

 ### Model for Generalized Prey Detection (2 classes: prey=1, no prey=0)
 - coming soon

+## Description of some Helper Functions

+- **CreateDataset.ipynb**: Moves images based on labels found in the `labels.csv` file.
+This script is intended to be run once.

+- **RemoveDuplicates.py**: Removes duplicates or near-duplicates using the [ImageHash](https://pypi.org/project/ImageHash/) library.
+This script significantly reduces the number of images and the remaining images are manually reviewed for accuracy.
+It is also intended to be run once. *(Note: In the future, this step will be done before labeling over 70,000 images)*.

+- **RenameFiles.py**: Renames file names before model training.

+- **RecreateLabels.py**: Recreates the labels after sorting images to different folders and renaming files.
+Also intended to be run once.

+- **converter.py**: Converts Keras models to TensorFlow Lite format, which is a more efficient format suitable for low-power devices like the Raspberry Pi

+- **labelling/Labelling2.py**: Psychopy script for labelling images.
+This script was originally run in a different (deprecated) [repository](https://github.com/MirelaElla/CatDetector/tree/master/CatMouth)

 ## Todos
+- [ ] Add libraries to requirements.txt file
 - [x] Train Cat classification model (HRS)
 - [x] Implement Cat classification model
-- [ ] Move labeling procedure from deprecated CatDetector repo to CatWatcher repo
+- [x] Move labeling procedure from deprecated CatDetector repo to CatWatcher repo
 - [ ] Train Simba Prey model
 - [ ] Implement Simba Prey model
-- [ ] Collect more data for prey images of other cats
+- [ ] Collect more data for prey images of Hali and Rex *(cuz they're no saints either)*
 - [ ] Create a generalized prey detection model
+    - [ ] Converting images to grayscale could be useful, as it allows us to use more diverse images.

 ### Improvements for Cat Approach Model
 - [ ] Avoid resizing images to squares to prevent distortions